AdaCore/gnatstudio/docs/users_guide/navigation.rst

 * :menuselection:`Goto declarations of *entity*`

   This entry appears when clicking on a dispatching subprogram call.
-In that case, GPS can't know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
+In that case, GPS cannot know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
 See also the :file:`methods.py` plug-in (enabled by default) which, given an